lombardpress/lombardpress.github.io/_posts/2016-08-02-bcht-scta-lbp-overview.md

 This why there are two different names for conceptually distinct and separable parts of our work.

 On the one hand, there is what we have, up until now called the *Sentences Commentary Text Archive*.
-This name will mostly like change to the more generic *Scholastic Commentaries and Texts Archive*, so that we can expand our models to other scholastic works.
+This name is now being changed to the more generic *Scholastic Commentaries and Texts Archive* so that we can expand our models to other scholastic works.

 This archive is composed of two pieces, the storage of the raw data (that is our editions abstracted from any "presentational form") and a database of millions of pieces of metadata that allow us to offer the kinds of connections and searches described above.
 At a very simple level, it functions like a machine readable library catalog that other computer applications can read and use to request various parts of the corpus in order to do further things with that information.

 LombardPress-Web is the name we have given to one such completely different application that knows how to read this database.
-LombardPress-Web queries this data for the information it needs and the displays the results and the text in web environment for interested readers to read and search.
+LombardPress-Web queries this data for the information it needs and the displays the results and the text in a web environment for interested readers to read and search.

 I'll turn to some examples of this momentarily, but I want to stop here and emphasize how this addresses the above problem.
 When you visit the LombardPress-Web platform, it may look and feel as though you are visiting a website on a server that contains lots of texts and images.